 The feedback window below helps highlight many of the things we want to encourage all organizers to help attendees feel about their events.

 If you found the organizer to be friendly and welcoming, then click that option!
 You can select as many positive options as you want.

 Your feedback is kept anonymous at all times, and we won't be sharing specific individual feedback with organizers.
 We will, however, aggregate feedback across multiple attendees so we can congratulate the organizer on the positive impact they are having.
 An organizer may, for example, receive a message saying something like "43 members said you were friendly and welcoming this month.
 You're awesome!".

 If you attended an activity where you didn't feel the organizer exhibited any of these behaviors, or your experience wasn't good overall, we also want you to tell us about it.
 Select the "Not good" option, and you can then can tell us that an event was Just OK, Disappointing, Bad, or Terrible.

-In each case we ask for a reason why, with some guidance on the sorts of behaviour that justify each rating.
-You can't, for example, give a rating of "Terrible" if the host was significantly late; a "Terrible" rating is reserved for things like abuse or breaches of the Stitch Community Guidelines.
+In each case we ask for a reason why, with some guidance on the sorts of behavior that justify each rating.
+You can't, for example, give a rating of "Terrible" if your only complaint is that the host was late; a "Terrible" rating is reserved for things like abuse or breaches of the Stitch Community Guidelines.

-Please note that if you found the event bad because of the behavior of other attendees (i.e. not the organizer), then we'd encourage you to still provide positive feedback about the organizer.
-In a future update we'll be giving you the opportunity to provide feedback about attendees who consistently breach the community guidelines, but for now we are only recording feedback that relates to the organizer themselves.
+Please note that if you found the event bad because of the behavior of other attendees (i.e. not the organizer), then we'd still encourage you to provide positive feedback about the organizer.

-If you're an organizer who would like to be part of the testing phase of this feature, or would like to give us your feedback as an attendee, please email email@example.com and let us know!
+If you would like to be part of the testing phase of any of the above features, or would like to give us your feedback, please email email@example.com and let us know!